A two-day virtual conference for healthcare providers interested in bringing pharmacogenomics into practice.

 Features live lectures from experts (with Q&A), moderated breakout discussions, and a virtual poster session.
 As an added benefit, registrants will have unlimited access to video recordings of the presentations after the conference.

-Pharmacogenomics (PGx) is the science of how an individual’s genetic background impacts response to medications.
-The field has left the research realm and has emerged as an important tool for clinical care.
-There is also a growing interest by consumers in PGx testing, fueled by direct-to-consumer availability of testing.
-Many academic and large private health systems have implemented PGx and now smaller non-academic centers are beginning or considering implementation into routine practice.
-Having a clear understanding of the current scientific evidence, emerging evidence, and knowledge of successful implementation pathways and examples are critical for successful launch.
+Pharmacogenomics (PGx) is the science of how an individual’s genetic background affects response to medications—and the field has left the research realm to emerge as an important tool for clinical care.
+Many academic and large private health systems have implemented PGx, and now smaller non-academic centers are beginning or considering implementation into routine practice.
+Consumer interest in PGx testing is likewise growing, fueled by availability of direct-to-consumer tests.